ztaira/whiz/README.md

 `whizadd [new_bookmark_name]`
 - To add a bookmark manually, modify the ".NERDTreeBookmarks" file in your home directory
+- Note: the zmansynopsis command will not work out of the box.
+That's a function
+local to my dotfiles that I use to display the man pages I write to document
+my functions.
+- Note: Also, places like Users/zacharytaira won't exist on your machine, so you'll have to replace those locations with things specific to your machine.
+For example, you'd replace Users/zacharytaira with the location of your current base directory.

 ### Features:
 - Easily save and add new bookmarks, so this: